News:

-The security experts at WCCTV recently published the latest statistics on jobsite crime - with figures suggesting theft costs the industry between $300 million and $1 billion annually.
+The security experts at WCCTV recently published the latest statistics on job site crime, indicating theft costs the industry between $300 million and $1 billion annually.

-Thieves will target anything of value on your jobsites, whether that’s lumber, scrap metal, power tools or even high-dollar plant machinery.
+Thieves will target anything of value on your job sites, whether lumber, scrap metal, power tools, or even high-dollar plant machinery.

 Unfortunately, some of these thefts occur because criminals are presented with an invitation - such as an unlocked gate, keys left in vehicles, or inadequate perimeter protection.